xiaohui0318/md_exporter/README.md

 ## Changelog
 - 0.4.3:
-    - improve the display of Chinese characters in text paragraph in `md_to_docx` tool
+    - improve the display of Chinese characters in text paragraph in `md_to_docx` tool, by setting global font to Song if content contains Chinese     - improve the display of Chinese characters in text paragraph in `md_to_docx` tool, by setting global font to Song if content contains Chinese charactor

 - 0.4.2:
     - support Java, PHP and Ruby file exporting in `md_to_codeblocks` tool